sethlsc91/NLP-Toxic-Comment-Classification/README.md

 ## DABPT01 - General Assembly Singapore - Capstone Project - Classification of Toxic Social Media Comments
 ### Introduction & Project Overview
-This repository is home to my capstone project for **General Assembly Singsapore: Data Analytics Bootcamp**, attempting classification of toxic social media comments by way of Natural Language Processing (NLP) modeling techniques (ie. problematic VS non-problematic).
+This repository is home to my capstone project for **General Assembly Singapore: Data Analytics Bootcamp**, attempting classification of toxic social media comments by way of Natural Language Processing (NLP) modeling techniques (ie. problematic VS non-problematic).

 The rise of online platforms has significantly transformed the way individuals interact, share ideas, and express opinions.
 While this digital evolution has offered numerous benefits, it has also given rise to a slew of harmful behaviours, including the spread of toxic and offensive comments.
 The anonymity provided by the internet often emboldens users to post inflammatory, abusive, or otherwise inappropriate content without fear of direct consequences.
 This growing prevalence of online toxicity poses serious dangers, ranging from psychological distress among victims to broader social polarization and real-world repercussions.